Growing in Knowledge and Fruitfulness

 On Self-Control.
 "By our self-control, we possess the wisdom to choose that which will bring life to ourselves and glory to our God instead of that which will bring destruction to ourselves and glory to the prince of darkness."
 What we give space to in our minds will directly impact our heart and our hands.
 May we ever be mindful of this real estate and attend to what we think about.

-Now, when I consider this in light of my own reading and growing in faith, the words in these pages were really convicting as I asked myself how what I believe and how the truths I'm learning are (or aren't) leading to changes in my character.
+Now, when I consider this in light of my own spiritual growth, the words in these pages convict.
+I ask myself how what I believe and how the truths I'm learning are (or aren't) leading to changes in my character.

 It's humbling to be sure.

 As we abide in Christ, our knowledge grows deeper and, by His grace, we will be transformed more and more into His likeness.
-If the fruit of our character doesn't line up with His, it's time to step back and consider whether we know the One we're following.
-Then, fix our eyes on His Word to contemplate who He is.
+However, when our spiritual fruit doesn't line up with His, it's time to step back and reflect on the One we serve in humble repentance.

 Quick Stats